-On 7 December 2017, students from St Mary’s Catholic Comprehensive School visited London as part of A Capital Experience.
+On 7 December 2017, 15 Y12 business students from St Mary’s Catholic Comprehensive School visited London as part of A Capital Experience.
 Here, Lee Marsden shares their experience of the day.

-On 7 December, I and 14 other Y12 business students embarked on our first journey with the Career Ready programme.
+On 7 December, my classmates and I embarked on our first journey with the Career Ready programme.
 We were invited to London to take part in A Capital Experience, which aimed to enhance our confidence and networking skills; all while gaining more of an insight into the world of work.

 We were up and ready at the brink of dawn, ready to depart to London at 7:04 AM.
-Upon arriving, we took the tube to Covent Gardens, where we shopped around the markets and watched the Christmas decorations being put on display.
+Upon arrival, we took the tube to Covent Garde, where we shopped around the markets and watched the Christmas decorations being put on display.

 I enjoyed Action Jackson’s motivational talk and networking with other Career ready students from all over the country